 “Our analysis shows that most families will be faced with a significant and possibly destabilizing unexpected expense at some point, said Clinton Key, a researcher for Pew’s financial security and mobility project.
 “It’s critical for families to build emergency savings.”

-The #1 way to get into the habit of saving money
+How to get into the habit of spending less & saving more

 So do it before anything else.
 Figure out what you can afford to save each month (which may require reallocating the budget and/or reducing costs), and then have that money sent automatically into savings so you don’t give yourself the chance to spend it.